 5. Fibonacci Retracement: This tool plots horizontal lines at key Fibonacci levels, indicating potential support and resistance levels where price corrections may occur.

-Selecting the best intraday trading indicators involves considering several factors to enhance trading decisions and strategies.
+Choosing the best indicators for intraday trading can optimize decision-making and returns.
 Here are key aspects to consider:

 1. Market Conditions: Different indicators perform better under different market conditions.
 For example, trend-following indicators like Moving Averages are ideal for trending markets, while oscillators like RSI are better for range-bound markets.